Navin852/ARDE-Model/README.md

 - Submodules (ERA5/CHIRPS/IMERG) write into `<data_dir>/<source>/` consistently.

 # ❓Troubleshooting
 - **File not found:** confirm config.yaml and raw NWIC CSV are in the repo root.

 - **Windows paths:** avoid spaces in folder names if possible; keep them quoted in YAML.

 - **Wrong station period:** check start_date/end_date in config.yaml.

+# ✅ Best Use Conditions & Future Enhancements
+- **Data Quality Dependency**
+Model accuracy is sensitive to rain gauge data completeness; excessive NA values reduce validation reliability and bias performance metrics.
+- **Single-Station Operation**
+Currently restricted to one station per run; batch processing for multiple stations is not yet supported.
+- **Storage and Memory Requirements**
+Large reanalysis/satellite datasets (GBs per year) may exceed low storage or RAM capacity during processing.

+ARDE works best when NWIC station data is complete with minimal missing values, the system has sufficient computing resources, and external API services are available.
+With future updates, support for multi-station runs, faster performance, and advanced error metrics could overcome current limitations